Citizen Members

 Term runs until December 31, 2025

 Shiloh Burgess was appointed to the board in January 2020.
-Ms. Burgess is the executive director of the Wenatchee Valley Chamber of Commerce.
+Ms. Burgess is the manager of government affairs for the Douglas County Public Utility District and was previously the executive director for the Wenatchee Valley Chamber of Commerce.
 She served on the 2014 Governor’s Blue Ribbon Task Force on Parks and Outdoor Recreation and was staff to former Senator Linda Evans Parlette.
-She also has volunteered for 12 years with the Mount Adams Leadership Camp and serves as co-chair of Washington Tourism Alliance.
+She also has volunteered for twelve years with the Mount Adams Leadership Camp and serves as co-chair of Washington Tourism Alliance.

 Woman smiling outside